E_CITATION Service Producer Schema

 CODES FOR STATES, PROVINCES, TERRITORIAL POSSESSIONS AND COUNTRIES

 Wherever the schema calls for a state/province code for the U.S., Canada or Mexico, use one of the applicable two-character codes in Appendix A in ADR spec.
+Note that the state/province codes for Mexico and Canada used by the AOIC don't always match international standards.

 For most data values associated with table lookups, Judici can OUTPUT any combination of the following: